abbynicoleyee/abbynicoleyee.github.io/about.md

 I enjoy thinking about my next meal and half-following the rules.
-Here are some of my quantities:
+I'm currently Editorial Staff at [Reckoning](https://reckoning.press/) and Reviews Editor at [Middle House Review](https://www.middlehousereview.com/).
+Some of my quantities:

 * Erd&#337;s number: at most 4
 * Bacon number: unbounded
-* Phone number: [redacted]

 You can contact me directly at [first name]@halyzhang.com, or use the form below: